PhamHuong92/VeoMiner/README.md

 # VeoMiner
-Amoveo mining with OpenCL for NVidia and AMD GPU.
-Many GPU for single miner process.
-Low CPU needed for many GPU.

-This miner is free-to-use with developer fee is 2%.
-Miner mines for 72 seconds of each hour for developer.
+Amoveo mining with OpenCL for NVidia and AMD GPU on Windows or Ubuntu.
+This miner is free-to-use with developer fee minimum 1%, default 2%.

+## FAQ
+* My AMD rigs lock up or crash.
+Why?
-IMPORTANT AMD NOTE: Most AMD GPU need set SyncKernel argument true.
-SyncKernel is final argument on list.
+  - Most AMD GPU need to set SyncKernel argument true.
+Set SyncKernel like this: sk=1
+* Which arguments control hash rates?
+  - BlockSize: d=?
+  - NumBlocks: n=?
+  - AutoLocal: a=0 or a=1
+  - KernelVersion: kv=3 Was a previous veominer faster for you?
+Try kv=2 or kv=1
+* Why was an older version of veominer was faster?
+  - Kernel optimizations are not faster for every GPU.
+If an older veominer was faster for your GPU rig, set kv=2 or kv=1

 ## Windows